 Directors are appointed for renewable terms of three (3) years or such shorter periods (being no less than one (1) year).
-During 2021, the Company opened the nomination period for the membership of the Company's Board of Directors for four seats for a term of three (3) years (2021-2024) for shareholders (individuals and companies) as per their eligibility in satisfaction of Article no. 23 ("Eligibility of Directors") of the Company's Articles of Association, which clearly states that:
+During 2024, the Company opened the nomination period for the membership of the Company's Board of Directors for four seats for a term of three (3) years (2024- 2027) for shareholders (individuals and companies) as per their eligibility in satisfaction of Article no. 23 ("Eligibility of Directors") of the Company's Articles of Association, which clearly states that:

 - 1. The elected Director of the Board shall own a number of shares that are not less than one million shares of the company's capital to guarantee the rights of company, shareholders, creditors and third parties from any responsibility that falls on the Board of Directors, and these shares should be deposited within one week from the commencement of membership date and shall not be negotiated or mortgaged or blocked until the period of membership is expired, and the balance sheet of the last fiscal year in which the director conducted his work shall be approved.
-If the director fails to submit the quarantee, as mentioned above, his membership will be invalid. - 2.
+If the director fails to submit the guarantee, as mentioned above, his membership will be invalid. - 2.
 Each shareholder, without exception, that satisfies the eligibility criteria set forth in Article 23 ("Eligibility of Directors") may nominate only one representative regardless of the percentage of his shares.
-For the purposes of this Article, a legal person, its subsidiaries and companies and/or individuals under its control, shall be deemed one person. - 3.
-With exception of the Directors elected by the Special Shareholder, no person, either in person or as a proxy, can be a member of the Board of Directors unless by holding that post he becomes: - A director in the Boards of two companies undertaking business activities similar to the Company or its Affiliates; or - A director in the Board of Directors of more than three Qatari shareholding companies. - The chairman or deputy chairman in more than two Qatari shareholding companies. - The membership becomes invalid if the above is violated and everything received from the Company must be returned to the Company. - 4.
+For the purposes of this Article, a legal person, its subsidiaries and companies and/ or individuals under its control, shall be deemed one person. - 3.
+With exception of the Directors elected by the Special Shareholder, no person, either in person or as a proxy, can be a member of the Board of Directors unless by holding that post he becomes: - 1.
+A director in the Boards of two companies undertaking business activities similar to the Company or its Affiliates; or - 2.
+A director in the Board of Directors of more than three Qatari shareholding companies. - 3.
+The chairman or deputy chairman in more than two Qatari shareholding companies. - 4.
+The membership becomes invalid if the above is violated and everything received from the Company must be returned to the Company.

 In determining whether a person is suitable to be appointed as an Independent Board Member, such determination shall be based on the regulations and requirements of Qatar Stock Exchange.
 The relevant Independent Director must not be under the influence of any factor that may limit his/her capacity to consider, discuss and decide on the Company's matters in an unbiased and objective manner.

-Accordingly, the following members, who had met the eligibility requirements, were appointed by acclamation during the meeting of the Ordinary General Assembly held on 10th of March 2021 for four seats for a term of three (3) years (2021-2024), starting 11th of March 2021:
+Accordingly, the following members, who had met the eligibility requirements, were appointed by acclamation during the meeting of the Ordinary General Assembly for the financial year ending on 31st December 2023 held on 10th of March 2024 for four seats for a term of three (3) years (2024-2027), starting 11th of March 2024:

-- 1. Mr. Ali Jaber Hamad Al-Marri, representative of the General Retirement & Social Insurance Authority (Non-Independent/Corporate). - 2.
-Sheikh Jassim bin Abdullah Al-Thani, representative of Qatar Investment Authority (Independent/Corporate). - 3.
-Mr. Saad Rashid Al-Muhannadi, representative of Woqod Vehicles Inspection "FAHES" (Non-Independent/Corporate). - 4.
-Mr. Mohammed Nasser Al-Hajri, representative of Qatar Electricity & Water Company (Independent/Corporate).
+1. Mr. Ali Jaber Hamad Al-Marri, representative of the General Retirement & Social Insurance Authority (Corporate/Non-Independent/Non-Executive).

+- 2. Sheikh Jassim bin Abdullah Al-Thani, representative of Qatar Investment Authority (Corporate/Non-Independent/Non-Executive). - 3.
+Mr. Saad Rashid Al-Muhannadi, representative of Woqod Vehicles Inspection "FAHES" (Corporate/ Non-Independent/Non-Executive). - 4.
+Mr. Mohammed Nasser Al-Hajri, representative of Qatar Electricity & Water Company (Corporate/ Independent/Non-Executive).

 On the other hand, in accordance with Articles nos.
-22 and 40 of GIS' Articles of Association, QatarEnergy, the Special Shareholder, pursuant to resolution no. 10 of 2021 passed on 17th of March 2021, nominated its representatives as follows:
+22 and 40 of GIS' Articles of Association, QatarEnergy, the Special Shareholder, pursuant to resolution no. 01 of 2024 passed on 11th of March 2024, nominated its representatives on the Board of Directors for a period of three years as follows: